airbr/notes/readme.md

 * Remix a Python Glitch App with the notes  ✅
 ### [Check it out at Glitch](https://glitch.com/~aquamarine-cobalt)

+* Find script to find a random sentence in Java, Ruby ✅

+* Create a HTML CSS only viewer of the notes

 * Create a HTML CSS only viewer of the notes

 * Do something with machine learning with the notes (stretch goal)